j-steinbach/j-steinbach.github.io/src/content/blog/recipes.md

 ## General Advice

 - Get a rice cooker.
 Perfectly cooked rice, bulgur, noodles, ... every single day without wasting brain power?
 Hell yeah!
+- If you live alone, cook two portions and eat the leftovers the next day
 - Don't be afraid to buy cheap random produce in the super market, then mix it into recipes over the next days
 - If you encounter a new vegetable, look up how the pros prepare (cut) it.
 This will save a lot of time
   - Definitely do this for the vegetables you use the most often; onions, bell peppers, courgette